vippsas/vipps-qr-api/vipps-qr-api-faq.md

 ## What happens with the user after the payment?

+In the One-Time Payment QR flow, the user will be sent to the receipt view in the Vipps app once the payment is complete.

-Currently, the user will be redirected to a fallback url after the payment is completed.
+In the Merchant Redirect flow, the user will be redirected to a fallback url after the payment is completed.
 The recommendation is to set `fallBack` parameter in the ecom/recurring initiate body to `https://www.vipps.no/thankyoupage/`.

-We are working on a flow where the user will end up on the receipt in the Vipps app after the payment is complete.
-Work is expected to be done by May 2022.
+In the future, the user will end up on the receipt in the Vipps app after the payment is complete.

 ## Questions?